sugartom/MediaScope/README.md

 ### Run an example

-Add several small (~100 kb each) .jpeg images to the /DCIM/Camera/ (or similar) directory of your phone running the medusa-client app.
+Add several small (~100 kB each) .jpeg images to the /DCIM/Camera/ (or similar) directory of the phone running the medusa-client app.

 Connect the client to the medusa server.

-Run the gen_metada as described above.
+Run the gen_metadata.py script as described above.

-Visit the MediaScope.html web page, select a query type and hit submit.
+Visit the MediaScope.html web page and hit submit.

 If all goes well, you should see a web page with some or all of the images stored on the client phone.